vukmanovicmilos/web-app/README.md

 * eureka
 * zuul

+Each microservice can be built as a [Docker](https://www.docker.com/) image and assembled so that with one command it is possible to create and run all microservices from the configuration.

 ### Faculty
 This microservice provides basic create, read, update, and delete (CRUD) operations.
 Faculty microservice use [Spring Data JPA](https://spring.io/projects/spring-data-jpa#overview) to store and retrieve data in a